-With the Liberal Democrat spring conference in Birmingham this weekend, Nick Clegg is giving his last conference speech before the general election.
+With the Liberal Democrat spring conference in Birmingham this weekend, as well as doing a Q+A, Nick Clegg is giving his last conference speech before the general election.
 Who knows, there may even be two general elections before he gets to give his autumn conference speech…

 So what does Nick need to achieve with his Sunday speech?